-In 2019, I was working for Apollo Energy, a small company focused on residential solar panel installations in the greater Denver area.
-The company was pretty new, about 3 years in, and obtained most of their customers through door-to-door canvassing, trade shows, and purchasing leads online.
+In 2019, I was working for Apollo Energy, a solar company focused on residential solar panel installations in the greater Denver area.
+The company was pretty new, about 3 years in, and obtained their customers primarily through referrals, door-to-door canvassing, trade shows, and purchasing leads online.
 In my spare time, I sought to help Apollo cut down on their cost per acquisition by increasing the amount of inbound leads to their website.

 Local Search Engine Optimization (SEO)

 I began implementing SEO techniques to their idle website in June of 2019.
 I eliminated duplicate content, added keywords to the title, image, and meta tags, implemented codes and compressed images to help rank the website higher in Google’s search results.
 Off-page, I built links around the web with consistent information across over 100 local listings and reached out to website owners to get our company seen more often around the web.

 Results: Online Traffic